Dance for Parkinson Disease

 Support groups can be an invaluable source of current information on living with PD.
 They offer the opportunity to share personal experiences--and to provide mutual social support.

 Targeted exercise is recognized as an evidence-based non-pharmaceutical intervention for people living with Parkinson's.
-Group exercise programs add the vital element of social interaction and motivation.
+Group exercise programs add the vital elements of social interaction and motivation.

 Contact: